Privacy, Property and the Role of Consent in a Permissionless World

 This also explains why they, along with Glaser, are on the wrong side of history with respect to copyright.
 Copyright is a property interest dependent upon intervention by the state and the rule of law.
 As such, its very existence is fundamentally at odds with the vision of internet freedom lauded by digital activists.
 What they fail to see is that the real battle is to protect consent.
 Copyright requires consent from creators to use their works.
 Privacy requires consent to access what makes us who we are.
 Two sides of a single coin.

-The inability of groups like EFF to see the injustice of combating the erosion of consent regarding copyright undermines any moral high ground they might otherwise have claimed to protest against the effective removal of consent as regards privacy by internet platforms.
+The inability of groups like EFF to see the injustice created by the erosion of consent regarding copyright undermines any moral high ground they might otherwise have claimed to protest against the effective removal of consent as regards privacy by internet platforms.

 Glaser fondly recalls the ability to engage the public against SOPA without realizing that was not, as advertised, a fight against the Man, but a fight for the Man.
 It was just the Man disguised as freedom.
 But the deal was more complicated — the public got “free,” while Silicon Valley companies got freedom — the freedom from consequences.